 The last one, how much is it going to cost, is the important one.

 The other things you think about, besides the dollar figure, is things like do I actually have the money to make the purchase.
-And if you don’t you might find yourself thinking about how much money you have on your credit card, or how much a load would cost.
+And if you don’t, you might find yourself thinking about how much money you have on your credit card, or how much a load would cost.

-There is nothing inherently wrong with credit cards, I use mine all the time!
+There is nothing inherently wrong with credit cards; I use mine all the time!
 But I pay mine off religiously.
 Even bringing the balance to 0 on a weekly bases.
 I know that I have 40 odd days of interest-free period and all that.
-I would just rather pay it off, so the money in my accounts is the money that I actually have.
+I would rather pay it off, so the money in my accounts is the money that I actually have.

-This is an example of exponential growth working against you.
-Just like your mortgage.
+This is an example of exponential growth working against you, just like your mortgage.
 Just don’t do it.

-The fact that you change your mind is normally related to realising how long that it took to save that amount of money.
+The fact that you change your mind is normally related to realising how long it took to save that amount of money.

 And this is the point that I want to hit home.

-Money is inherently related to time
+Money is inherently related to time.

 Now, this is why I am on a mission to create passive income.
 To separate money and time forever.
 I don’t want to be trading my time for money forever!

-But, before you get to the stage of having enough passive income to not have to work if you don’t want to.
+But, before you get to the stage of having enough passive income not to have to work if you don’t want to.
 You are more likely than not trading time for money.
-Be it working for yourself, or being employed by a business.
+Be it working for yourself or being employed by a business.
 Whatever you do, you are trading time for money when it comes down to the basics.